krivard/codalab-worksheets-wiki/CLI-Basics.md

 ### Step 2: Run a command

-Having uploaded some bundles, let's run some commands.
-CodaLab allows you to run arbitrary shell commands, and each command also creates a bundle to encapsulate the computation.

 To create our first run bundle, type:

     cl run sort.py:sort.py input:a.txt 'python sort.py < input' -n sort-run

-This should append a new bundle named `sort-run` to the current worksheet (verify this by typing `cl ls` and see the state go from `created` to `staged` to `running` to `ready`).
+This should append a new bundle named `sort-run` to the current worksheet.
+Verify this by typing `cl ls` and see the state go from `created` to `staged` to `running` to `ready`.

-Let's study what happened here.
+Let's unpack the command a bit.
 The first two arguments of `cl run` specify the dependencies and the third is the command, which is run in the presence of the dependencies.
 In this specific example, it is as if you ran the command in the following environment: